-Interests: Orienteering, both myself and as a leader to mine and others' children.
-There I can push myself and get really dirty in the hunt for the next check but at the same time feel the peace in the forest.
+Interests: Orienteering, both by myself and as a leader to my own and others' children.
+There, I can push myself and get really dirty in the pursuit of the next control point, but at the same time feel the peace in the forest.

-Other: On the electric bike to and from work is me time.
-Then I can process impressions, so as not to take too much work home with me and to plan work / evening or just breathe.
+Other: Riding the e-bike to and from work is me time.
+Then I can process impressions, so as not to bring too much work home with me and to plan work/the evening or just take a breath.